-- a.
-Leadership and demonstrated excellence in the CW core mission areas of signals intelligence (SIGINT), electronic warfare (EW), and cyber operations are the foundation for successful CW officers.
-The CW Community values officers with deep expertise in the information warfare domain (specifically electromagnetic spectrum and cyberspace) and a proven record in cryptologic tours afloat and ashore.
-Future CW leaders embrace a diverse range of assignments in support of naval and joint operations and have experience across the breadth of CW mission areas to include space or acquisition qualifications. - CW officers typically develop deep foundational SIGINT and cyber expertise in assignments at NIOCs and staffs aligned with Cryptologic Centers, Cyber Mission Force, and NSA/CSS.
+a.
+Leadership and demonstrated excellence in the CW core mission areas of signals intelligence (SIGINT) and electronic warfare (EW) are the foundation for successful CW officers.
+The CW community values officers with deep expertise in the information warfare domain (specifically electromagnetic spectrum, space, and cyberspace) and a proven record in cryptologic tours afloat and ashore.
+Future CW leaders embrace a diverse range of assignments in support of naval and joint operations and have experience across the breadth of CW mission areas to include space or acquisition qualifications.
+With the establishment of the Maritime Cyber Warfare Officer (MCWO)/1880 community in June 2023, most CW cyber effects billets and functionalities within the Cyber Mission Force (CMF) and US Cyber Command (USCC) will transition to the MCWO community by the end of FY-25.
+However, CW Officers will continue to support cyberspace operations across the information warfare domain.

+- CW officers typically develop deep foundational SIGINT and cyber expertise in assignments at NIOCs and staffs aligned with Cryptologic Centers, Cyber Mission Force, and NSA/CSS.
 CW officers gain SIGINT and EW expertise in embedded maritime and expeditionary environments, assigned to surface combatants as ship's company or afloat staff, NAVSPECWAR commands/units, as a Direct Support Officer (aboard surface, subsurface, or airborne platforms), or IAs as an augmentee (Service, national, or joint).
-Experience in SIGINT is denoted by the BI-series AQDs, while EW experience is reflected through the BL-series AQDs.
-CW officers gain cyber expertise under the operational control of U.S. Cyber Command (USCYBERCOM), its naval component command, U.S. Fleet Cyber Command (FLTCYBERCOM), NSA, and joint arena (Joint Forces Headquarters/geographic combatant commands).
+Experience in SIGINT is denoted by the BI-series AODs. while EW experience is reflected through the BL-series AQDs. officers gain cyber expertise under the operational control of U.S. Cyber Command (USCYBERCOM), its naval component command, U.S. Fleet Cyber Command (FLTCYBERCOM), NSA, and joint arena (Joint Forces Headquarters/geographic combatant commands).
 These commands integrate tactically and operationally with fleet and joint forces in planning and executing operations worldwide.
 Cyber experience is documented through the BO-series AQDs.
-Additionally, CW officers make up a significant portion of the Navy's Space Cadre (VS-series AQDs) and can qualify for the Navy's Acquisition Corps (Acquisition series AQDs).
-The CW Community values officers with experience in Space and Acquisition.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - c.
-Fully qualified CW commanders will be successfully performing in or have successfully completed an O-4 milestone tour. - d.
-Best of fully qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
-The best qualified CW commanders will: - (1) Have demonstrated superior leadership and performance in an O-4 leadership tour (executive officer/officer-in-charge). - (2) Have demonstrated proficiency across more than one CW core mission areas (SIGINT, EW, cyber). - (3) Possess an advanced degree (master's or doctorate). - (4) Have completed JPME Phase I. - (5) Have demonstrated superior performance in OPNAV or TYCOM assignments.
+Additionally, CW officers make up a significant portion of the Navy's Space Cadre (VS-series AQDs) and can qualify for the Navy's Acquisition Corps (Acquisition series AODs).
+Community values officers with experience in Space and Acquisition. - c.
+Fully qualified CW commanders will be successfully performing in or have successfully completed an 0-4 milestone tour. - d.
+Best qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
+The best qualified CW commanders will: - (1) Have demonstrated superior leadership and performance in an O-4 leadership tour (executive officer / officer-in-charge). - (2) Have demonstrated proficiency across more than one CW mission areas.